New London Naval Submarine Base (Groton Naval Base)

 Many former workers later developed toxic, life-threatening diseases, including malignant mesothelioma, asbestos-related lung cancer, and asbestosis, after prolonged exposure to asbestos while working at the base.

-Per the United States Navy, over 200 asbestos-containing products were once used in shipyards and bases across the nation, including Groton Naval Base.
+The United States Navy said over 200 asbestos-containing products were once used in shipyards and bases nationwide, including Groton Naval Base.

 The Navy and numerous asbestos manufacturers knew the risks of asbestos exposure yet continued to use the dangerous mineral because it was affordable yet profitable for business.